Soozie Tyrell

-Soozie Tyrell (born May 4, 1957), formerly known as Soozie Kirschner, is an American violinist, guitarist, and vocalist, most known for her work with Bruce Springsteen in the E Street Band and formerly The Sessions Band.
+Soozie Tyrell (born May 4, 1957), formerly known as Soozie Kirschner, is an American violinist, guitarist, and vocalist, most known for her work with Bruce Springsteen in the E Street Band and formerly the Sessions Band.

-Biography
+Early life and education

-Tyrell was born in Pisa, Italy, and as the daughter of a military serviceman travelled extensively.
-Eventually her family settled in Florida and she briefly took music theory classes at the University of South Florida.
-She then relocated to New York City where she became a street musician for many years.
+Tyrell was born in Pisa, Italy, and as the daughter of a military serviceman travelled extensively, ultimately settling in Florida, where she briefly studied music theory at the University of South Florida in Tampa, Florida.

+Career

+After leaving the University of South Florida, she relocated to New York City, where she became a street musician for many years.
 Together with Patti Scialfa and Lisa Lowell, she formed a street group known as Trickster.

-Tyrell began appearing on records with Southside Johnny & The Asbury Jukes' Love is a Sacrifice in 1980.
+Tyrell began appearing on records with Southside Johnny and The Asbury Jukes' Love is a Sacrifice in 1980.
 She then led her own country and western band, Soozie & High in the Saddle.
 Beginning in mid-1980s Tyrell worked with David Johansen and his Buster Poindexter alter-ego for fifteen years, appearing on six albums and a number of tours as well as collaborating on the musical Poet's Café.
 Tyrell, Scialfa and Lowell performed on David Johansen's stage named eponymous first Buster Poindexter album released in 1987 on RCA Records featuring the popular dance hall single, "Hot-Hot-Hot"; their friendship and mutual recording industry projects continue to the present.

 Tyrell first appeared with Bruce Springsteen in 1992 on his Lucky Town album, as a backing vocalist.
 She subsequently performed on every Springsteen album of new studio material since that time, primarily as a violinist and backing singer, including the albums The Ghost of Tom Joad and Devils & Dust, which were not E Street Band albums, making her the musician who has performed on more Springsteen albums in the last twenty years than most of the other members of the E Street Band, with the exception of Patti Scialfa and Springsteen himself.